What can I do with a philosophy (or Philosophy-Psychology) Degree?

 unusually well as a group on tests like the LSAT.

-this chart provided by Brian Leiter.
+this information provided by Brian Leiter.
 Similar data is available

 showing outstanding performance on the GRE by philosophy majors --

-there is a big file showing this here.)
+there is a big file showing this here, and a nice

 Some students ask about graduate school for the Ph.D. in philosophy.